-- 1. The need for the development clearly outweighs the conservation value of the site: - 2.
+- 1. The need for the development clearly outweighs the conservation value of the site; - 2.
 Adverse impacts on nature conservation and geological features can be avoided; - 3.
 Appropriate and proportionate mitigation and compensation measures can be provided; and - 4.
-The development maintains and where possible enhances biodiversity interests. - 6.7.16 Sites of Importance for Nature Conservation (SINC) are identified to protect areas of high wildlife value at a local level.
+The development maintains and where possible enhances biodiversity and geodiversity interests.
+(FC23) - 6.7.16 22 Sites of Importance for Nature Conservation (SINC) are identified to protect areas of high wildlife value at a local level.
 Regionally Important Geological and Geomorphological Sites are locally designated sites of local, national and regional importance for geodiversity (geology and geomorphology).
 Approximately 4,040 hectares of land in the County Borough are designated as SINCs with 7.8 hectares designated as Regionally Important Geological Sites (RIGS) in both countryside and urban locations.
-The LDP Proposals Map includes 64 locally designated SINCs63, listed at Appendix 2 and two RIGS known as Nant Ffrwd and Llan-Uchaf64. - 6.7.17 Priority Habitats and Species for nature conservation are identified in Section 7 of the Environment (Wales) Act 2016.
-Priority species or habitats are important
+The LDP Proposals Map includes 64 locally designated SINCs 63, listed at Appendix 2 and two RIGS known as Nant Ffrwd and Llan-Uchaf64.